anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If all verification steps stated above have been performed successfully, the pledge SHALL end the provisional accept state for the domain trust anchor and the LDevID(Reg).
 If multiple signatures are contained in the voucher-response, the pledge MUST verify all successfully.

-If an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher status object.
+If an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher status.

 After verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
-The pledge generates the voucher status object and provides it as JOSE object with the wrapping signature in the response message to the registrar-agent.
+The pledge generates the voucher status and provides it as JOSE object with the wrapping signature in the response message to the registrar-agent.

 The response has the Content-Type `application/jose+json` and is signed using the IDevID of the pledge as shown in {{vstat}}.
 As the reason field is optional (see {{RFC8995}}), it MAY be omitted in case of success.

 ~~~~
+# The "pledge-voucher-status" telemetry in general JWS serialization syntax
 {
+  "payload": "BASE64URL(pledge-voucher-status)",
+  "signatures": [
+    {
+      "protected": "BASE64URL(UTF8(JWS Protected Header))",
+      "signature": "base64encodedvalue=="
+    }
+  ]
+}

+# Decoded payload "pledge-voucher-status" representation in JSON syntax
-  "payload": {
+{
   "version": 1,
   "status": true,
   "reason": "Voucher successfully processed",
   "reason-context": {
     "additional": "JSON"
   }
-  },
-  "signatures": [
+}

+# Decoded "JWS Protected Header" representation in JSON syntax
 {
-      "protected": {
   "alg": "ES256",
-        "x5c": [ "base64encodedvalue==" ]
+  "x5c": [
-      },
+    "base64encodedvalue==",
-      "signature": "base64encodedvalue=="
+    "base64encodedvalue=="
-    }
   ]
 }
 ~~~~
 {: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}